What is it?

 Our mission is to improve the lives of people affected by addiction using digital health technologies.
 We will partner with leading academic institutions to rigorously optimize and test our products before making them available for use in a variety of clinical settings.
 Our experienced team is developing innovative solutions to complicated problems that affect nearly every community around the world.

 Dr. Prekupec is a board-certified Internist with a special interest in Addiction Medicine.
 He completed medical school at St. George’s University and residency in Internal Medicine at the University of Nevada – Las Vegas.
 He has published numerous peer-reviewed articles including “Misuse of Novel Synthetic Opioids: A Deadly New Trend“ which was cited in The President’s Commission on Combating Drug Addiction and the Opioid Crisis.
-He is an executive member of the Nevada Society of Addiction Medicine and a member of the VRARA Digital Health Committee.
-He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and was recently admitted to the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH studies.
-When not working on digital health applications, he spends time doing hospitalist medicine at the VA Medical Center of Southern Nevada and has received an award for outstanding resident teaching.
+He is an executive member of the Nevada Society of Addiction Medicine and a past member of the VRARA Digital Health Committee.
+He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and is currently studying at the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH.
+When not working on digital health applications, he spends time working as a hospitalist at the VA Medical Center of Southern Nevada and has received an award for outstanding resident teaching.

 Peter Mansky, MD, Member, Scientific Advisory Board (In Memorium)